nvs/gem-leaderboards/README.md

 Bue sure that both your maze and the open board are in your screenshot.
 Your player name, the time of finish, and the game identifier must be visible.
-The identifier is used to make sure a screenshot pairs with a replay.
+The identifier is used to pair a screenshot pair with a replay.

 ### Replay

 Upon leaving a game the option to save a replay should be available.
 If it is not, or you forget, check for `LastReplay.w3g`.
 Do note that this will be overwritten upon playing your next game.
-Also consider the game option to automatically save replays for every game you play.
+Also, consider the game option to automatically save replays for every game you play.

 ## How to View